Mastering Microcontroller: Timers/ PWM/ CAN/ Low Power(MCU2)

 -

-– Clock gating and RCC Low power register settings
+– Clock gating and RCC Low power register settings08:21

-– IO analog mode and effect on current consumption
+– IO analog mode and effect on current consumption02:38

 WFI and WFE